HackYourFuture-CPH/HYF-AWS-serverless-course/week4/lesson-plan.md

 One way is to add additional functions in the cloudformation template, and then add additional handlers.

 This will then create a function for every route.

-Also, note that multiple API events can get mapped to the same function, i.e
+Alternatively, multiple API events can get mapped to the same function, like below, where both the / and /items routes are handled by the same Lambda Function.

 ```
 Resources: